Luis Alberto Spinetta: Music

-The late 1960s and the 1970s
+1960s and 1970s

-In the late 1960s, against the backdrop of the reactionary and authoritarian government of General Juan Carlos Onganía, Buenos Aires was undergoing a cultural blossoming of new artistic expressions; the new generation of the middle class was immersed in an effervescence that would not reappear in Argentina until the return to democracy in 1983.

 In 1969, Spinetta's band, Almendra, recorded their self-titled first album.
-They started recording and playing intensively and they became successful almost overnight.
+They started recording and playing intensively, becoming successful almost overnight.
 Almendra composed their own songs and their lyrics were written in Spanish, something which was still new for Argentine rock music.
-After two albums that were received with critical acclaim and continuous radio diffusion, the band split.
+After two albums that were received with critical acclaim and continuous radio exposure, the band split.

-After a lengthy stay in Europe, Spinetta returned to Argentina and afterwards formed a new band: Pescado Rabioso.
-With a far more powerful sound and expressing through their songs and lyrics the tension of the streets in an increasingly violent Argentina, Pescado made their album debut in 1972.
+After a lengthy stay in Europe, Spinetta returned to Argentina and afterwards formed a new band, named Pescado Rabioso.
+With a far more powerful sound and expressing through their songs the tension of the streets in an increasingly violent Argentina, Pescado made their album debut in 1972.
 It was both a continuation of the creative stream of Spinetta and a drastic change in the style of his own music and lyrics.
-Later, the band recorded a second album.
-Although a third album, released in 1973 and called Artaud carried the band's name, the band had actually already dissolved.
+Later, the band recorded a second album named Pescado 2.
+Although a third album, released in 1973 and called Artaud, carried the band's name, the band had actually already dissolved.
 Therefore, it was mostly a solo album by Spinetta himself.
 Partly inspired by the writings of Theatre of Cruelty creator Antonin Artaud, particularly his essays Van Gogh, le suicidé de la société ("Van Gogh, the suicide by society") and Héliogabale ou l'Anarchiste couronné ("Heliogabalus, or the anarchist crowned"), Spinetta exorcised many of the demons of his past in this album.
 He simultaneously released a manifesto entitled Rock: música dura, la suicidada por la sociedad ("Rock: tough music, suicided by society"), a reference to Artaud's essay, in which he denounced the nihilistic hedonism and commercialisation he saw as having corrupted rock music.
 This process would open the door to a new era in his music.

-In 1974 he formed a new band, Invisible, heavy on hard or prog rock and psychodelia.
+In 1974, Spinetta formed a new band, Invisible, whose music was based in progressive rock and psychedelia.
 With his new band he recorded three albums: Invisible, Durazno Sangrando and El jardín de los presentes.
-In the last album, the new tunes were more harmonic and reached heights of delicacy and musicianship, mellowing the trademark power of the band.
+In the latter, Spinetta took a novel approach, incorporating elements of tango and jazz into his sound.

-After recording and editing a failed album in the United States in 1979, with lyrics in English and destined to the U.S. market, Spinetta returned to Argentina to record two albums with a short-lived Almendra Revival (one with original songs and the other live), and embarked on a new project: Spinetta Jade.
+After recording and editing a failed album in the United States in 1979, with lyrics in English and destined to the U.S. market, Spinetta returned to Argentina to record two albums with a short-lived Almendra revival (one with original songs and the other live), and embarked on a new project, Spinetta Jade.